MicrosoftDocs/msteams-docs/msteams-platform/tabs/send-activity-feed-notification.md

 ---

-## Requirements for using the activity feed notification APIs
+## Requirements to use the activity feed notification APIs

 Activity feed APIs work with a Teams app.
-The following are the requirements for sending activity feed notifications:
+The following are the requirements to send activity feed notifications:

 * The app manifest must have the Azure AD app ID added to the `webApplicationInfo` section.
 For more information, see [app manifest schema](../resources/schema/manifest-schema.md#webapplicationinfo).
 * The activity notifications can be sent with or without activity types added in the app manifest.